5 points when evaluating an ALM for Medical Device Development

 What is the required scope of your ALM?
 This is a very common question often discussed in terms of cost.
 Intuitively, one IT tool must be cheaper to maintain than multiple tools, right?

 A large tool spanning many areas of activity may have the benefit of providing integration, but from experience, dedicated tools usually are really good at what they do and definitely have their eligibility as well.
 Within a large organisation there will be tool boundaries.
-This fact may even simplify the introduction of an ALM tool and lower any business risk if you aim at building a working tool landscape rather than replacing at once.
+This fact may even simplify the introduction of an ALM tool and lower any business risk if you aim at building a working tool landscape rather than replacing it all at once.

 The consideration of integrating with other tools can also be part of the RFP.
 We recommend however to keep the priorities right between core functionality and ‘nice to have’s’.
 The need to integrate different tools may be fulfilled over time.